shaik80/ServiceNow-payload-loadTest/README.md

     * run `./main -h`, It shows the parameter to pass in command
     * To send data to serviceNow run `./main -numberOfNodes=1 -url=https://86e66aab97d5.ngrok.io/request -username=admin -password=password`

-### What it does
-It replace NodeId,IpAddress and SerialNumber